wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 In this unit we will create and execute some models, starting with a raw dataset and ending with a dataset intended for business use.

-## Common dbt Commands and Their Purpose
+## A Reference Guide of Common dbt Commands

 Throughout this tutorial we will use a few select dbt commands.
 Below are details on them to help familiarise you. **Before running any dbt command, ensure that your terminal is navigated to the folder containing your `dbt_project.yml` file.** This ensures dbt has access to the project configuration and can execute the commands successfully.